TheDolentCity/jotun/src/content/docs/campaigns/first-strike/battle-of-red-stars.md

 #### `II` Defense of Amber Base.

-Hostile forces deployed two ogres, two battalions of trolls, and over three battalions of Repcons over the course of ten minutes.
+Hostile forces deployed two ogres, two battalions of trolls, and over three battalions of goblins over the course of ten minutes.
 ARC, PHOTON, and CINDER engaged these forces alongside ten allied Jotun and Lieutenant Valkyrie.
 By 0717, most hostile forces had been destroyed seven allied Jotun had fallen as well.
 Lieutenant Valkyrie ordered ARC to help her operate the experimental █████████ ███████.

 #### `III` Destruction of Battle Group Vortex.